Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 Are there minimum-stay rules and maximum nights-per-year caps for Airbnbs in Surabaya as of 2026?

-As of early 2026, Surabaya has no citywide minimum-stay requirement or maximum nights-per-year cap like London or Paris.
+As of early 2026, we did not find a clear citywide minimum-stay rule or maximum nights-per-year cap for Airbnb listings in Surabaya.

 Do I have to live there, or can I Airbnb a secondary home in Surabaya right now?